 And the stack doesn't replace sales judgment.
 You still need to know what angle resonates with your buyer, what their actual objections are, what a good reply looks like versus someone who clicked reply by accident.
 AI automates the volume.
 The human still has to understand the market.

-But within those constraints, the Apollo → Clay → Instantly loop is the most efficient lead generation system available to SMEs right now.
+But within those constraints, the Apollo → Clay → Instantly loop is the most efficient AI lead generation system available to SMEs right now.
 For the cost of three tool subscriptions and a few hours of setup, you get the outbound capacity that used to require a full SDR team.
 That's the real story of AI lead generation in 2026.

 Want This Running for Your Business?